Tensor ideals of abelian type and quantum groups: Tensor ideals of abelian type

 In order to relate tensor ideals of abelian type with classes of tensor ideals that are more intrinsically characterised, and the coarser notion of thick tensor ideals, we suggest to exploit the following diagram, as a refinement of \eqref{ObAll}:

-The injections are inclusions of subsets, see Proposition~\ref{propnotab1}, and the surjectivity of the right and diagonal maps follow from Proposition~\ref{PropImax} below.
+The injections are inclusions of subsets, see Proposition~\ref{propnotab1}.
+Under fairly broad assumptions, the two upwards arrows are surjective, see Proposition~\ref{PropImax} below.

-As we will see, none of the four maps above needs to be a bijection in general.
+As we will see, none of the five maps above needs to be a bijection in general.
 However, in many cases they seem to be close enough to bijections that they are useful in classification efforts.
-It seems to be a principle that \eqref{themap} is a bijection when sufficient `finiteness' conditions are satisfied, see for example Theorem~\ref{LemStr}(2) and Theorem~\ref{Thm:FinR} below.
-Up to formulation, $\incl_2$ is shown to be a bijection in a large class of examples by O'Sullivan in \cite{OS}: \begin{prop} If $\bk$ is of characteristic 0 and $\cA$ is symmetric and such that for every $X\in \cA$, there is $n\in\mN$ for which $\bk S_n\to \End(X^{\otimes n})$ is not injective, then every faithfully prime tensor ideal in $\cA$ is of abelian type. \end{prop} \begin{proof} If a tensor ideal $\cI$ in $\cA$ is prime, then (by definition) $\cA/\cI$ is integral in the sense of \cite[\S 3]{OS}.
+It seems to be a principle that the maps in \eqref{themap} are bijections when sufficient `finiteness' conditions are satisfied, see for example Theorem~\ref{LemStr}(2) and Theorem~\ref{Thm:FinR} below.
+Up to formulation, $\incl_1$ is shown to be a bijection in a large class of examples by O'Sullivan in \cite{OS}: \begin{prop} If $\bk$ has characteristic 0 and $\cA$ is symmetric and such that for every $X\in \cA$, there is $n\in\mN$ for which $\bk S_n\to \End(X^{\otimes n})$ is not injective, then every faithfully prime tensor ideal in $\cA$ is of abelian type. \end{prop} \begin{proof} If a tensor ideal $\cI$ in $\cA$ is prime, then (by definition) $\cA/\cI$ is integral in the sense of \cite[\S 3]{OS}.
 Moreover, if $\cI$ is faithfully prime then the `fractional closure' of $\cA/\cI$ (into which $\cA/\cI$ faithfully embeds) is a symmetric pseudo-tensor category again over $\bk$, see \cite[Lemma~3.3]{OS}.
 The conclusion thus follows from \cite[Corollary~10.4]{OS}. \end{proof}

-We conclude this subsection by pointing out that in general the (overall) map \eqref{themap} need not be injective or surjective, even when working over $\bk=\mC$ and focusing on symmetric pseudo-tensor categories.
+We conclude this subsection by pointing out that in general the map $\Upsilon$ in \eqref{themap} need not be injective or surjective, even when working over $\bk=\mC$ and focusing on symmetric pseudo-tensor categories.